 Passive Modals of Obligation

 Point 1: Modals can take the passive tense.
-The object becomes the main focus, for the subject is not important.
+The object becomes the main focus because the subject is not important.

 • The reports need to be edited.